msalmonse/csv2/docs/testing.md

 `--random 100` generates a matrix of 100 rows and 100 columns.
 The optional second parameter is the maximum value, if not supplied the a reasonable value is chosen.
 The optional third parameter is the minimum value, if not supplied it is the minus of the maximum value.
-The final value is an negative offset to the minimum and maximum values as the argument parser has a problem with negative numbers.<br/>
-Due to a limitation in Swift Argument Parser these numbers can't be negative.<br/>
-The optional fourth argument is subtracted from the other two so that negative values can be used.<br/>
-More than 15 plots aren't really a good idea unless you have a big chart.<br/>
+More than 15 plots aren't really a good idea unless you have a big chart.
-The data is random but follows a patterm that is more obvious in when displayed in columns.

 - `--shapenames`<br/>
 This option lists the names of all the shapes as plain text.

 - `--show` <sup>[1](#fn1)</sup><br/>
-Generate an SVG with just the named shape.
+Generate an image with just the named shape.
 The width and height are six times the stroke-width (`--stroke`).

 ### Footnotes